 If you need a hand, please let us know at firstname.lastname@example.org or via the chat icon at the bottom right of your screen.

-Reward points for Shopify customers' past purchases
+Reward points for your customers' past purchases through Shopify

 If you are introducing a loyalty program into your store with an existing base of loyal customers, you can give them a head-start on their loyalty earning by rewarding them points for their past purchases.

 1. In your customer spreadsheet, identify the Total Spent column